mrowdy/slemgrim.github.io/_drafts/how-immutability-changed-the-way-i-think.md

 - Easy to test

 There are pure functional languages like ELM and Haskell where it isn't possible to mutate any value.
 JavaScript isn't one of them.
 Objects in JavaScript are mutable by default.
-As soon we use them, we lose all the above benefits.
+As soon as we use them, we lose all the benefits above.
 But there are multiple ways to use them like immutable primitives.

 The manual way